Esophagitis - infectious

 - Blood and urine tests for CMV

 - Culture of cells from the esophagus for herpes or CMV

 - Mouth or throat swab culture for candida

 You may need to have an upper endoscopy exam.
 This is a test to examine the lining of the esophagus.

-- Antiviral medicines that are given through a vein (intravenously), such as ganciclovir or foscarnet can treat CMV infection.
+Antiviral medicines can treat CMV infection.
+Ganciclovir or foscarnet are given through a vein (intravenously).
 In some cases, a medicine called valganciclovir, which is taken by mouth, can be used for CMV infection.